Da1sypetals/cutile-typeviz/README.md

 - Change the file extension to `.cutile.py`
 - Add `<typecheck>` annotations in your kernel's docstring (see below)
     - Hint: You may feed the following rule and an example into LLM and have it write the type annotation for you.
+- Optionally, add `# cutile-typeviz: end` annotation to where you want the plugin to stop inspection.
+    - The plugin works by including your source code into a template script and running the `cuTile` compiler frontend with mock inputs, so you may avoid running redundant code with this annotation.
+    - See `sample02.cutile.py` for an example.

 ## TODO